ginapult/ginapult.github.io/README.md

 ~~I made a mistake.~~ | Mistakes prove I'm putting in the effort.
 What effort is helpful next?
 ~~I'll never be that smart.~~ | Being smart is something you learn.
 You aren't done getting smarter.
 ~~It's not easy...
 I can't figure it out...
 I don't know...~~ | ...yet

+>"A few modern philosophers assert that an individual's intelligence is a fixed quantity, a quantity which cannot be increased.
+We must protest and react against this brutal pessimism...
+With practice, training, and above all, method, we manage to increase our attention, our memory, our judgement and literally to become more intelligent than we were before." - Alfred Binet, Inventor of the IQ Test